-The Cambridge Music Festival will mark its 30th year with a special celebration of springtime events, planned for March 2021.
+Cambridge Music Festival will mark its 30th year with a special series of events, beginning March 2021.

 A highlight of the new look festival will be a series of nine specially-commissioned works for percussion and electronics from a range of talented composers, with videos made to showcase each.